the-turing-way/the-turing-way/book/website/ethical-research/data-feminism/examining-power.md

 (er-data-feminism-c1-keypoints)=
 ## Key Points

-- **Understanding Influence**: It is essential to recognize how racism, sexism, and privilege shape oppression.
+- **Understanding Influence**: It is essential to recognise how racism, sexism, and privilege shape oppression.
 - **Naming Oppression**: Examining power involves identifying and explaining the oppressive forces ingrained in our daily lives.

 (er-data-feminism-c1-powerdomains)=